What’s the statistical chance of bumping into someone you know

 It was a small boat for 12 Europeans to be couped up on for 3 days and Heinz was a bundle of energy.
 He couldn’t sit still.
 He’d march around the deck inspecting every component to see where it had been made just to keep himself occupied!

-Three days later we landed at Palembang and went our separate ways, although knowing both of our final destinations was Bali it was inevitable we’d criss-cross paths meandering down through Java.
+Three days later we landed at Palembang and went our separate ways, although knowing both of our final destinations was Bali it was inevitable we’d criss-cross paths as we independently meandered through Java.

 Phil and I spent our final few days in Indonesia staying with a Balinese family in a compound, a short walk through a coconut grove on the edge of Kuta.
 Walking back to our lodgings each evening under palm fronds silhouetted by the full moon, with the sound of iridescent waves breaking on the beach beyond, was a heavenly end to our trip through the islands.

-At Kuta airport awaiting our flight to Darwin, once again Hans and Heinz were to share our mode of transportation.
+At Kuta airport awaiting our flight to Darwin, Hans and Heinz appeared again – remarkably on the very same plane.

 Landing in Australia a small group of us decided to pool some dollars and hire a taxi to get into town.